+\paragraph{Decoders.} Second, two lightweight decoders are used for reconstruction.
 The decoders' goal is to reconstruct both $\mA$ and $\mX$ simultaneously.
-Let $\mA_{M},\mX_{M}$ represent the masked versions of the model inputs.
-After masking, we feed $\mA_{M}$ and $\mX_{M}$ into the encoder $\textrm{Enc}(\cdot)$ of the spatial-temporal models, which yields the encoded state $\mS$.
-At this point, rather than using $\textrm{Pred}(\cdot)$ to predict $\hat{\mY}$ directly, our objective is to reconstruct the original MTS data from both spatial and temporal dimensions.
-To achieve this, we introduce two lightweight decoders: temporal decoder $\textrm{Dec}_t(\cdot)$ and spatial decoder $\textrm{Dec}_s(\cdot)$ for reconstructing MTS data and its structural dependencies.
-Formally, we have:
+After masking, the masked inputs $\mA_{M}$ and $\mX_{M}$ are encoded by $\textrm{Enc}(\cdot)$ into a state $\mS$.
+Now, instead of predicting $\hat{\mY}$ directly, the goal is to reconstruct the original inputs from both spatial and temporal dimensions using two specialized decoders: $\textrm{Dec}_t(\cdot)$ for data and $\textrm{Dec}_s(\cdot)$ for structural dependencies:

-where $\hat{\mX}$ and $\hat{\mA}$ represent the reconstructed MTS data and its graph adjacency matrix, respectively.
-The spatial decoder $\textrm{Dec}_s(\cdot)$ takes the form of a simple inner product operation after a linear transformation, which is denoted as:
+where $\hat{\mX}$ and $\hat{\mA}$ are the reconstructed data and adjacency matrix.
+The spatial decoder, $\textrm{Dec}s(\cdot)$, performs a linear transformation followed by a sigmoid operation:

-where $\rmW \in \sR^{D \times D}$ is the trainable transformation matrix, and the $\textrm{sigmoid}(\cdot)$ operation ensures the values falls in correct range.
-On the other hand, we implement the temporal decoder $\textrm{Dec}_t(\cdot)$ as a single linear layer mapping the hidden state $\mS$ back to its original dimension.
-The reason we have this asymmetric encoder-decoder design is that we specifically encourage the encoder $\textrm{Enc}(\cdot)$ to focus on capturing intricate spatial-temporal interactions from MTS data.
+with $\rmW \in \sR^{D \times D}$ as a trainable matrix.
+The temporal decoder, $\textrm{Dec}_t(\cdot)$, uses a linear layer to map $\mS$ back to its original dimensions.
+This asymmetric encoder-decoder setup is designed to maximize the encoder's ability to capture detailed spatial-temporal interactions.